By bicycle through the north of France – Part 2

 To get into Rouen, I have to take a big road again.
 There it goes down the mountain in a raging speed.
 The Seine valley is a deep cut into the landscape.
 And my load pushes!
 Such a frenzy is almost scary for me.
 Later I come to a small side street.
 This one follows a small river.
 Several water mills are standing here, some of them still working and in museum operation!

-Then I reach the center.
+Then I reach the center of Rouen.
 I have booked a private accommodation.
 In the automatic reply I am promised to send information about access (a key code).
 Now I hope that this all goes quickly, then I will have a nice evening in the city.
 I have already seen some corners with inviting pubs and partying people in front of it.
 But my stage celebration – after all Rouen was my first track – finish in France – will not become anything.
 The lodging operator leaves me hanging, doesn’t answer the phone either.
 After one hour I call the hotline of bookingcom and describe my problem.
 The service employee sends a mail to the owner, after his call did not help either.
 Half an hour later I have to call again.
 Then a woman is on the line.
 She tells me that the owner is not available and cancels the booking.
 She looks for a replacement accommodation within 10 minutes and promises me that bookingcom will cover the additional costs.
 This brings me to a hotel at the edge of the center.
 This is really quite good – especially for drying my tarp and sleeping bag.
 But meanwhile it is already half past nine and I don’t feel like going out today.
 I’d rather catch up on some sleep and use electricity and the wifi network.

 The next day is a Sunday.
 I leave my luggage at the hotel and cycle a bit further into the center.
 Unusual how easy it is all of a sudden!
 Then I do my city explorations on foot.
 Rouen has several large churches.
 First I pass the Abbatiale Saint Ouen, which is located at the Place du Générale du Gaulle.
 The palace next to it is the city hall… not all from bad parents!